4xush/sql-basics/mysql/05-SELF_JOIN.md

 LEFT JOIN
     employees AS M ON E.ManagerID = M.EmployeeID;
 ```

+**This will search -> Which employee M is the manager of this employee E seaching in the same table M.**

 The goal of this query is to list **every single employee** and show their manager's name next to them.
 The `LEFT JOIN` is crucial because it ensures even employees without a manager (like the CEO) are included in the final list.